 “I had a knack for working with my hands,” Emem said.
 “I started in construction when I was 16, and I never looked back.”

 After graduation, he took a job at T.L.
-Reese Construction, one of the leading Black owned contractors in the region.
+Reese Construction, one of the leading Black-owned contractors in the region.
 “I was young and thrown into the fire,” he recalled.
 “For me, it was a time of significant growth.”

 To grow even more, he enrolled in MATC’s Architectural Technology program.
 At the time, he was a teenage father of a daughter and full-time worker.
 MATC offered flexibility, affordability, proximity and transferability, he said.

 “MATC was the perfect choice for that time in my life,” he said.
-“MATC had night courses and it was right in my backyard, about a mile and a half from work and three miles from my house.
+“MATC had night courses and it was right in my backyard, about a mile and a half from work and 3 miles from my house.

 “As a first-generation college student, I didn’t have a whole lot of money, so I had to pay for most of my college.
 But I knew I was earning credits that could transfer,” he added.
 “The knowledge I gained at MATC was paramount in establishing the foundation of what I am doing today.”

-After five years at Reese, Emem became construction director at Milwaukee Habitat for Humanity in April 2013, overseeing the construction of new homes and the repairs of many others for low-income owners.
-In 2015 he took a position as project manager at Wangard Partners Inc. and worked there for three years before going off on his own.
+After five years at T.L.
+Reese, Emem became construction director at Milwaukee Habitat for Humanity in April 2013, overseeing the construction of new homes and the repairs of many others for low-income owners.
+In 2015, he took a position as project manager at Wangard Partners Inc. and worked there for three years before going off on his own.

 “My plan was to be an entrepreneur.
 But with a family, I knew I needed a salary as I grew my experience, my knowledge and my network,” he said.
 “By 2019, I felt like it was time.
 I knew enough that I could support my family.”